Additional information available on the Diesel Technology Department website.

 Program Learning Outcomes

-Upon completion of the Diesel Technology program, students should be able to:
+Upon completion of the Diesel Technology degree program, students should be able to:

 - Interpret and use reference material found in the diesel industry